catalinaorg/kitchen_nginx/README.md

-# kitchen_nginx
+# nginx64
-Kitchen-vagrant test that checks the vagrant virtualbox box have nginx
+Create a vagrant virtualbox box with nginx